Santa Ana Church (Manila): Convent and patio

-Adjoining the Santa Ana church is the convent, which was also built on the same period as the church under the direction of Fr.
-Vicente Inglés.
+Adjoining the Santa Ana church is the convent, which was also built on the same period as the church under the direction of Vicente Inglés.
 The ground floor is a stone and clay tile cloister surrounding the grassy patio.
 Above the cloister is a wooden corridor with capiz and glass windows and high doors leading to the priest's quarters, the choir loft and a room previously used as a library.
 In 1966, archaeological excavations have been conducted by the National Museum of the Philippines on the patio and the churchyard, uncovering 71 human burials dating around late 11th to 14th centuries from the associated Chinese ceramics recovered with the graves.
 The bulk of data gathered regarding the pre-Hispanic culture of Santa Ana (the ancient Kingdom of Namayan) led to the construction of a site museum in the patio, which was later declared as a National Cultural Treasure in August 1973 by the virtue of Presidential Decree No. 260.